garajovazuzanaSK/garajovazuzanaSK/README.md

 Hi, I'm Zuzana 👋

 Economist (Ing.) turned data analyst in training, with a long career as a professional EN↔SK translator.
-I like turning raw information — whether it's a dense legal text or a messy CSV — into something clear and useful.
+I like turning raw information — whether it's a dense legal text or a messy CSV — into something clear and meaningful.

 🌍 Based in Slovakia